 It’s going to be one of the best books of 2023 without a doubt.
 It strikes a balance between creating moments for book club discussion but also being entertaining enough to be a beach read pick.
 It’s a book about sisters I’ll be recommending to everyone all year.

 I adored Bennett’s debut book The Mothers so I was nervous to read her sophomore novel.
-Sometimes the next novel doesn’t live up to the first, but The Vanishing Half totally does.
+Sometimes the next novel doesn’t live up to the first, but The Vanishing Half absolutely does with this wonderful and thought-provoking book.

 When they meet up again 20 years later through their own daughters, the result is a stunning portrayal of the ties that tether us to our families.
 This is one of the must-read books about sisters and family drama books!
 It is also an amazing book for book clubs because there is so much to discuss.